Azure/azure-dev/templates/todo/projects/nodejs-mongo/.repo/bicep/README.md

 This command will clone the code to your current folder and prompt you for the following information:

 - `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
 This name should be unique within your Azure subscription.
-- `Azure Location`: The Azure location where your resources will be deployed.
-- `Azure Subscription`: The Azure Subscription where your resources will be deployed.

 3.Run the following command to both provision the template's infrastructure to Azure and also deploy the applciation code to those newly provisioned resources.